The Daily Caller: Controversies

-The Daily Caller has been involved in several controversial incidents.
+The website has been involved in several controversial incidents.
 In March 2015, The Daily Caller columnist Mickey Kaus quit after editor Tucker Carlson refused to run a column critical of Fox News coverage of the immigration policy debate.
 Carlson, who worked for Fox News at the time, reportedly did not want The Daily Caller publishing criticism of a firm that employed him.

 In January 2017, The Daily Caller posted a video which encouraged violence against protesters.
 The footage showed a car driving into demonstrators, with the headline "Here's A Reel of Cars Plowing Through Protesters Trying to Block the Road".
 The video clip was set to a cover of the Ludacris song "Move Bitch".
 The video clip drew attention in August 2017 after a white supremacist murdered one counter-protester and injured 35 more by intentionally driving a car into them at the Unite the Right rally in Charlottesville, Virginia.
 After the video attracted attention, The Daily Caller deleted it from its website.

 In 2018, The Daily Caller was the first news outlet to report on Stefan Halper, a confidential FBI source, and his interactions with Trump campaign advisors Carter Page and George Papadopoulos.
 Papadopoulos later pleaded guilty to lying to the FBI about campaign matters.
 Page became the subject of surveillance warrants issued by the United States Foreign Intelligence Surveillance Court regarding contacts with Russian intelligence officials.
 Other news outlets confirmed Halper's identity but did not report his identity because US intelligence officials warned that it would endanger him and his contacts.

-In 2020, during The Daily Callers coverage of protests in Louisville, Kentucky related to the shooting of Breonna Taylor and subsequent verdict on the police involved, two of their reporters were arrested and held overnight.
+In 2020, during The Daily Callers coverage of protests in Louisville, Kentucky, related to the killing of Breonna Taylor and subsequent verdict on the police involved, two of their reporters were arrested and held overnight.
 Co-founder Patel threatened to take legal action against the Louisville Metro Police Department, citing freedom of the press.

+In 2025, The Daily Caller published an opinion column by former editor-at-large Geoffrey Ingersoll that called for violence following the assassination of Charlie Kirk.
+The Daily Caller added in bold italics at the top "...
+This column reflects the personal views of the author and does not represent the position of the Daily Caller.
+The examples outlined in the piece refer to hypothetical instances of self-defense, not political violence or extrajudicial mob action.
+We’ve spoken with the author, who reiterated that is his position, and explicitly rejects any incitement to violence."